knetikmedia/knetikcloud-perl-client/README.md

 use KnetikCloud::Object::Config;
 use KnetikCloud::Object::ConfigLookupResource;
 use KnetikCloud::Object::ConstantResource;
-use KnetikCloud::Object::Consumable;
 use KnetikCloud::Object::ContributionResource;
 use KnetikCloud::Object::Country;
 use KnetikCloud::Object::CountryResource;
 use KnetikCloud::Object::CountryTaxResource;
 use KnetikCloud::Object::CouponDefinition;
-use KnetikCloud::Object::CouponItem;
 use KnetikCloud::Object::CreateBillingAgreementRequest;
 use KnetikCloud::Object::CreatePayPalPaymentRequest;
 use KnetikCloud::Object::CurrencyResource;
 use KnetikCloud::Object::CustomerConfig;
 use KnetikCloud::Object::DatabaseConfig;
 use KnetikCloud::Object::DateOperationResource;
-use KnetikCloud::Object::DateProperty;
-use KnetikCloud::Object::DatePropertyDefinitionResource;
 use KnetikCloud::Object::DeltaResource;
 use KnetikCloud::Object::DeviceResource;
 use KnetikCloud::Object::Discount;
 use KnetikCloud::Object::DispositionCount;
 use KnetikCloud::Object::DispositionResource;
 use KnetikCloud::Object::DoubleOperationResource;
-use KnetikCloud::Object::DoubleProperty;
-use KnetikCloud::Object::DoublePropertyDefinitionResource;
 use KnetikCloud::Object::EntitlementGrantRequest;
-use KnetikCloud::Object::EntitlementItem;
 use KnetikCloud::Object::ErrorResource;
 use KnetikCloud::Object::EventContextResource;
-use KnetikCloud::Object::Expirable;
 use KnetikCloud::Object::ExpressionResource;
 use KnetikCloud::Object::Expressionobject;
 use KnetikCloud::Object::FacebookToken;
-use KnetikCloud::Object::FileGroupProperty;
-use KnetikCloud::Object::FileGroupPropertyDefinitionResource;
-use KnetikCloud::Object::FileProperty;
-use KnetikCloud::Object::FilePropertyDefinitionResource;
 use KnetikCloud::Object::FinalizeBillingAgreementRequest;
 use KnetikCloud::Object::FinalizePayPalPaymentRequest;
 use KnetikCloud::Object::FlagReportResource;
 use KnetikCloud::Object::FlagResource;
-use KnetikCloud::Object::FormattedTextProperty;
-use KnetikCloud::Object::FormattedTextPropertyDefinitionResource;
 use KnetikCloud::Object::ForwardLog;
-use KnetikCloud::Object::Fulfillable;
 use KnetikCloud::Object::FulfillmentType;
 use KnetikCloud::Object::GlobalCheckAndIncrementResource;
 use KnetikCloud::Object::GlobalResource;